karatelabs/karate/.github/CONTRIBUTING.md

 ## Documentation

-There is a constant effort to update and add JPF documentation on the wiki.
+There is a constant effort to update and add karate documentation on the wiki.
 If you would like to contribute in that, please, contact us at
 ---link to added.